 The omega-3 and omega-6 fats in different food items have omega 3-6 balance scores that range from +200 to -100.
 Omega 3-6 Balance Scores were designed in 2012, and 5,000 balance scores are online.
-Typical daily average scores for American, European, Mediterranean, Japanese and Greenland lifestyles range from -7 to +3.
-Different food choices lead to different proportions of n-3 and n-6 HUFA stored in tissues.
+Typical daily average scores for apparently healthy American, European, Mediterranean, Japanese and Greenland lifestyles range from -7 to +3.
+Different food choices lead to different proportions of n-3 and n-6 HUFA stored in tissues. (click Figure for details)

 – – WHAT PROPORTIONS ARE IN YOUR BODY’S MEDICINE CHEST?
 A consequence of having more omega-6 in HUFA is more intense formation and action of omega-6 eicosanoids and more risk of heart attacks.

 Excessive omega-6 eicosanoid actions cause thrombosis and arrhythmia of heart attacks and increase the risk for many other health conditions.
-The death rate per 100,000 people for heart attacks range from 20 to 200 as the %omega-6 in HUFA ranges from 25% to 85%.
+Annual heart attack death rates per 100,000 people range from 20 to 200 as the %omega-6 in HUFA ranges from 25% to 85%.
 That means 99,800/100,000 do NOT have a heart attack!

-The wide difference in disease severity is a result of average food scores for different lifestyles differing from +3 to -7.
+The wide difference in disease risk severity results from average food scores for different lifestyles differing from +3 to -7.